tycobass/IntroPython2015/students/b_fogarty/README.rst

-# Python code for UWPCE-Python Cert clall
+# Python code of UWPCE-PythonCert class
-gitignore